HOMOLOGY

 subgroupProp (G: group): U = (prop: G.1.1 -> U) * (level: (x: G.1.1) -> isProp (prop x)) * (ident: prop (idGroup G)) * (inv: (g: G.1.1) -> prop g -> prop ((invGroup G) g)) * ((g1 g2: G.1.1) -> prop g1 -> prop g2 -> prop ((opGroup G) g1 g2))

-Definition (Normal Subgroup).
-Subgroup $\phi$ is normal iff for every $g \in \phi$ it contains conjugate of $g$.
+(Normal Subgroup).
+Subgroup is normal iff for every it contains conjugate of .

 isNormal (G: group) (P: subgroupProp G) : U = (X: group) * (g1 g2: G.1.1) -> P.1 g2 -> P.1 (conjugate G g1 g2) normalSubgroupProp (G: group): U = (P: subgroupProp G) * isNormal G P